pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

 ***

-Create a succinct essence containing everything necessary for progress and nothing that distracts.
+Creating a succinct essence containing everything necessary for progress and nothing that distracts.

 ***